 - 7.1 Internal auditors must exhibit the highest level of professional objectivity in gathering, evaluating and communicating information about the activity or process being examined.
 Internal auditors must make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or by others in forming judgments. - 7.2 Each auditor is required to proactively declare any potential 'conflict of interest' prior to the commencement of each audit assignment.
-All auditors are required to sign an annual declaration of interest to ensure that the allocation of audit work avoids conflict of interest.
-Auditors who undertake any consultancy work will be prohibited from auditing those areas.
-Where possible audits are rotated within the team to avoid over-familiarity and complacency.

-7.3 In any circumstances where a potential conflict of interest were to arise this would be reported and, where applicable, appropriate arrangements approved by the Director of Governance to avoid any compromise of internal audit independence.
+Where possible audits are rotated within the team to avoid over-familiarity and complacency. - 7.3 In any circumstances where a potential conflict of interest were to arise this would be reported and, where applicable, appropriate arrangements approved by the Chief Executive to avoid any compromise of internal audit independence.